-Life is a wonderful, scary, inspiring, debilitating, invigorating and sometimes uncertain.
-Of course there are more adjectives that can be used to describe life.
-The truth is your life is what you make.
-It is the result of your belief system in action.
+Life is wonderful, scary, inspiring, debilitating, invigorating and sometimes uncertain.
+The truth is, life is what you make it.
+It's the result of your belief system in action.
 That being said, one of the most common things we all deal with that has a profound effect on our health is stress.

-There are two types of stress, physical and emotional.
+There are two types of stress: physical and emotional.
 I see emotional stress as the result of how you respond to what you see and hear.
-The responses are based on your belief system which is those ideals, standards and values that you live with and by.
-Take a deep breath or two and think about them.
+The responses are based on your belief system which is those ideals, standards and values you live by.
+Take a deep breath and think about them.
 In fact, it would be a good exercise to write down how you feel about things that come to your mind today.

 Here’s why it's important to understand what causes you stress.
 Stress taxes the adrenal glands.
 When that happens, three things take place at the same time.
 One, your blood pressure elevates.
 Two, your immune system begins to falter, and lastly, you lose the ability to control the sugar in your blood stream.

 Three minerals are compromised by stress; calcium, magnesium and zinc.
 The depletion of these minerals can have dramatic consequences.
 For example, when calcium is compromised it creates an imbalance between sodium and potassium.
 This will cause the body to begin to retain water.
 That water retention will put pressure on the arterial system thus raising blood pressure.

 Along the same lines, when magnesium is depleted, the negative feedback system that regulates blood pressure cannot function properly and blood pressure will remain high.
 Finally, zinc is vital to the construction of insulin.
 Stress may be one of the causes for the rise in diabetes from two different angles.
 One, the poor production of insulin and two, the eating of comfort foods which are usually filled with sugar, therefore creating an overload in the blood stream.